BY MOLLY | EVERYTHINGSHIHTZU.COM

 Shih Tzu can experience many health benefits from eating certain fruits and vegetables.

-However, there are several that are dangerous and could give your Shih Tzu serious health problems.
+Yet, there are several that are dangerous and could result in serious health problems for your Shih Tzu.

-Keep reading to find out exactly which fruits and vegetables to feed to your Shih Tzu, and which ones to avoid.
+Below is a list of fruits and vegetables you can safely feed your Shih Tzu, and which ones to never feed them.

 There are several fruits and vegetables that are safe for your Shih Tzu to eat.